lisongxu/CSCE156-Lab-Java-Loop/readme.md

 ### 3.2 Child Tax Credit

 When filing for federal taxes, a credit is given to tax payers with dependent children according to the following rules.
-The first dependent child younger than 18 is worth a $1,000.00 credit.
+The first (not necessarily the oldest) dependent child younger than 18 is worth a $1,000.00 credit.
 Each dependent child younger than 18 after the first child is worth a $500 tax credit each.
 You will complete a Java program to output a table of dependent